dhruvwo/social-media-node/README.md

 Socket Setup:

-1. For Connecting socket, pass auth token in headers.
+1. For Connecting the socket, pass the auth token in the headers.
-2. For listening to new post event, add event listener with event "new-post".
+2. For listening to new post events, add event listener with the event "new-post".